Family Law

 Understanding the New 2025 Law for Fathers in Florida

 Florida's legal landscape for fathers in 2025 builds on the groundbreaking changes from July 1, 2023.
-The new legislation has reshaped the scene of paternity and parental rights for unmarried parents across the state.
+The new legislation, often referred to as the Good Dad Act Florida or simply "dad's law," has reshaped the scene of paternity and parental rights for unmarried parents across the state.

-The new law's heart lies in a vital transformation of legal status.
-Unwed mothers and fathers who prove paternity now become "natural guardians" of their children.
+The heart of the new law for fathers in Florida lies in a vital transformation of legal status.
+Unmarried mothers and fathers who prove paternity now become "natural guardians" of their children, granting them legal guardianship.
 This marks a complete change from the old system where mothers got all parenting rights for children born outside marriage.

-Unmarried fathers must prove paternity first to access their expanded rights.
-Florida law offers several ways to do this:
+Unmarried fathers must prove paternity first to access their expanded rights under the Florida paternity statute.
+Florida paternity law offers several ways to do this:

-Filing a paternity case under Florida Statute 742.11
+Filing a paternity action under Florida Statute 742.11

 Completing a Voluntary Acknowledgment of Paternity form